categories

 6. Which memory cards & storage solutions should you use?

-Fast and reliable storage and backup is every professional photographer’s best friend.
+Fast and reliable storage and backup are every professional photographer’s best friend.
 You need somewhere to store those heavy RAW files!

 Memory cards